Kween-V/20190815-AboutMe/README.md

-Note: Information on this project has not been updated since 2019 Auguest.
+Note: Information on this project has not been updated since 2019 August.